yakushevichsv/IGListKit-MacOS-Sample/README.md

 ## Notes

 Search on GitHub is performed in anonymous mode.

-...Authentification token is not used.
+1)Authentification token is not used.

-...X-Rate-Limits are not supported yet.
+2)X-Rate-Limits are not supported yet.

-...Error Messages are not displayed(Just in console).
+3)Error Messages are not displayed(Just in console).

+4)Just only first page of results is displayed.
+First 30 items( `per_page = 30 `)